quanSadie/Chat-bot/README.md

 # Chat-bot
-Chat bot (discord) using Spring boot, discord4j and open AI api, build with microservices architecture.
+Chat bot (discord) using Spring boot, discord4j and open AI API, build with microservices architecture.
 To communicate between services, I use OpenFeign.
 - !todo: show your todos list.
 - !todo_add <item> add item into your todos list.